Best Double Strollers for Trails and Everyday Use (2026)

 Safety Features

-Three-point harnesses with adjustable straps keep each child secured; the stroller meets ASTM specifications.
+Adjustable harness straps keep each child secured, and the stroller meets ASTM specifications.
 It also has lockable front swivel wheels and suspension to help stabilize the ride on uneven ground.

 Some users report dual parking brake pedals on each side, so take a moment to learn how the brakes engage before heading out.